 You may have heard that zinc benefits include the ability to help people recovering from the common cold or other illnesses, but this mineral is also needed by those who aren’t sick and who don’t have compromised immune function.

 As an essential mineral, zinc should be consumed in small amounts every day in order to maintain overall health and perform hundreds of important functions.

 What are the benefits of taking zinc, as well as consuming foods high in zinc?
-Zinc benefits the body in many ways — it helps with hormone production, proper growth and repair, improved immunity and promoting normal digestion.
+Zinc benefits the body in many ways — such as by helping with hormone production, proper growth and repair, improved immunity, and normal digestion.

 What Is Zinc?

 Zinc is a type of metal and an essential trace element.
 It’s “essential” because you must obtain it from your diet, since your body can’t make its own.

 Behind only iron, it’s the second-most-abundant trace mineral in the human body.